Pentagon pushes cuts to ‘legacy’ weapons to pay for high-tech needs

 A dozen Mark VI patrol boats from the Navy’s Coastal Riverine Squadrons will go away by the end of 2021.
 They were brought into service for maritime force protection but Pentagon officials say “other Navy platforms” — including the Coast Guard — will be pressed into service to escort high-value maritime assets, such as aircraft carriers and submarines, in concentrated areas.

-The top Republicans on the Senate and House armed services ommittees called President Biden’s defense budget request “wholly inadequate.”
+The top Republicans on the Senate and House armed services committees called President Biden’s defense budget request “wholly inadequate.”
 Sen. Jim Inhofe of Oklahoma and Rep. Mike Rogers of Alabama said the budget won’t give the U.S. military the resources, equipment and training it needs.

 “It’s disingenuous to call this request an increase because it doesn’t even keep up with inflation — it’s a cut,” they said in a joint statement.
 “It does not adequately resource the 2018 National Defense Strategy, forcing impossible choices between readiness and modernization on commanders and troops.”